 It is important to note that your parent must be of sound mind when signing the power of attorney form.
 This means they must make decisions for themselves and not have any medical conditions that would cause them to be declared legally incompetent.

 The Parent Delivers Their Power of Attorney to the Necessary People

 Depending on your state or country of residence, you may need to register the power of attorney form with the court.
 Your parents should give copies to their agent, attorney, banks, or any other necessary party.

 When To Get Power of Attorney Over an Elderly Parent

-It is important that you get power of attorney over your elderly parent while they are still capable of making decisions for themselves.
+It would help if you got power of attorney over your elderly parent while they can still make decisions for themselves.
 Truthfully, people of any age can benefit from having a power of attorney in place, especially a durable, springing power of attorney and a healthcare directive.

-Some parents want to establish power of attorney after a diagnosis (such as Alzheimer’s or a glioblastoma).
-Others simply want you to be able to take care of their bills and financial details as they travel during their retirement.
+Some parents want to establish power of attorney after a diagnosis (such as Alzheimer’s or glioblastoma).
+Other parents may want you to take care of their bills and financial details as they travel during their retirement.
 No matter the reason, a power of attorney can bring peace of mind to all parties involved.

 Your parents took care of you for much of your life.
-By establishing a power of attorney now, you are working with them to ensure that you are legally able to help take care of them as well.
-If your parents have not discussed their retirement and end-of-life plans with you, then there is no time like the present to bring it up.
+By establishing a power of attorney now, you are working with them to ensure that you can legally help take care of them.
+If your parents have yet to discuss their retirement and end-of-life plans with you, then there is no time like the present to bring it up.